-Nationality issues were especially likely to be coloured by a sense of historic grievance, even when the peacemakers endeavoured to protect minority rights.
-In an ethnically complicated post-imperial eastern Europe, efforts to impose a framework of nation states on formerly multi-national empires were bound to lead to injustices for various minorities, including the Germans themselves, yet these problems were ultimately regarded as secondary to France's search for stable allies to replace Tsarist Russia and Poland's two-hundred-year-old quest for independent statehood.
-Minority ethnic German exclaves in various newly founded eastern European countries were subjected to acts of local chauvinism; Germany made corresponding cultural and economic efforts to keep ethnic Germans where they were.
+Nationality issues were especially likely to be coloured by a sense protect minority rights.
+In an ethnically complicated post-imperial formerly multi-national empires were bound to lead to injustices for lems were ultimately regarded as secondary to France's search for old quest for independent statehood.
+Minority ethnic German exclaves to acts of local chauvinism; Germany made corresponding cultural and No German minority in a given territory means the were they were.